 The experienced legal team at Blake & Ayaz can handle every step of the trademark renewal process, leaving you free to focus on your business or next process.

-HOW DO I RENEW MY TRADEMARK IN ORANGE COUNTY?
+HOW DO I RENEW MY TRADEMARK IN CALIFORNIA?

 Trademark matters in the State of California are handled through a division of the Secretary of State’s office called the Trademark Unit.
 The form used to renew a trademark in the State of California is TM 109, which can be downloaded from the Secretary of State’s website.
 California trademark applications can be submitted through the California Secretary of State’s website, but you may want to wait until contacting a qualified trademark attorney before taking any action.